ABN-DEV/Examples/README.md

 ## My Java Examples
 ############################################################

 !!
 WARNING !!
-Each branch contains ONLY ONE main application (it can be maven single or maven project with modules app).
+# Each branch contains ONLY ONE main application (it can be maven single or maven project with modules app).
+# The master branch does not contain any application.

 The projects are here :
 1) Examples/SpringBootRestExample/ - Spring-Boot, Web, Rest, JPA, H2.